jaimemunz/jaimemunz.github.io/_posts/2017-2-8-Niteroi-Scavenger-Hunt.md

 ### Three Things I learned from a Journal about my Building

-* While other buildings with a curved surface have difficulty displaying art becauseof the curvature of the walls, Niemeyer neatly solves this issue by creating an inner hexagonal-shaped core of space enclosed by flat screen walls.
+* While other buildings with a curved surface have difficulty displaying art because of the curvature of the walls, Niemeyer neatly solves this issue by creating an inner hexagonal-shaped core of space enclosed by flat screen walls.[1]
 * The building is only one of many other buildings designed by Niemeyer in the bay of Niteroi, part of a "more ambitious urban redevelopment plan to revive the suburb's fortunes."
 [1]
-* The use of verticall mullions contrasted with teh white carapace is used to magify the scale and underscore the "building's function as a civic landmark."
+* The use of verticall mullions contrasted with teh white carapace is used to magnify the scale and underscore the building's function as a civic landmark.[1]

 ### Citation